 - (i) Purchases/sales of healthcare services are made from related parties on arm's length basis and in the ordinary course of business.
 The Company mutually negotiates and agrees the prices and payment terms with the related parties by benchmarking the same to the transactions with non-related parties.
-These transactions generally include payment terms of 30 to 120 days (31 March 2024: 30 to 120 days) from the date of invoice. - (ii) Trade receivables /payables are unsecured, interest free and require settlement in cash.
+These transactions generally include payment terms of 30 to 120 days from the date of invoice. - (ii) Trade receivables /payables are unsecured, interest free and require settlement in cash.
 No guarantee or other security has been received against these.
-The amounts are recoverable / payable within 30 to 120 days from the reporting date (31 March 2024; 30 to 120 days). - (iii) The amounts disclosed in the table are the amounts recognised as an expense during the financial year related to KMP.
+The amounts are recoverable / payable within 30 to 120 days from the reporting date.
+For the year ended 31 March 2025, the Company has not recorded any impairment on receivables due from related parties (31 March 2024: Nil). - (iii) The amounts disclosed in the table are the amounts recognised as an expense during the financial year related to KMP.
 The amounts do not include expense, if any, recognised toward post-employment benefits and other long-term benefits of key managerial personnel.
-Such expenses are measured based on an actuarial calculation States, amounts attributable to KMPs are not separately determinable
+Such expenses are measured based on an actuarial valuation.
+Hence, amounts attributable to KMPs are not separately determinable - (iv) The Company has taken loan from its holding company for general corporate purposes and it has been utilized for the purpose it was obtained.
+This loan is unsecured, repayable in monthly instalments over a period of 5 years after initial moratorium of 2 years from the date of disbursement and carries interest at the rate of 12% p.a.
+(31 March 2024; Bank floating interest rate).

-(All amounts are in million of Indian Rupees except share data or unless otherwise stated)
+All amounts are in million of Indian Rupees except share data or unless otherwise stated

-2.28 Earnings per share (EPS)
+2.25 Earnings per share(EPS)